-Irene Tulip will grow to be about 12 inches tall at maturity extending to 16 inches tall with the flowers, with a spread of 12 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 6 inches apart.
+Cynthia Tulip will grow to be only 6 inches tall at maturity extending to 12 inches tall with the flowers, with a spread of 8 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 4 inches apart.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.

 This plant should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This particular variety is an interspecific hybrid.
+This is a selected variety of a species not originally from North America.
 It can be propagated by multiplication of the underground bulbs; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.